frankdean/trip-server/README.md

 When making changes to the `trip-web-client` HTML or JavaScript, you will need to refresh the browser to replace the cached version.

+Stop the Docker containers with:

+	$ sudo docker-compose --file docker-compose-dev.yml down

+Optionally, add the `--volumes` parameter to remove the Docker volumes when shutting down.

+Alternatively, the Docker volumes can be removed with:

+	$ sudo docker volume rm trip-server_node_modules \
+	trip-server_trip-web-client trip-server_web_node_modules \
+	trip-server_trip-db-data

 ### Docker Swarm

 The source code also contains a configuration file named